 - Policy debates – Food versus fuel debate

 - 3. Alternative feedstocks (grasses, corn stover, etc.)

 - Technology, business plans, feedstock, facility locations, timelines, etc.

 - Financial Models and Sensitivity Analysis

 - Competitiveness with other fiber users and ability to pay for fiber

-RISI’s team of economists and editors have over 25 years of experience serving wood fiber consuming industries in North America and internationally with market analysis, economic forecasts and pricing information.
-RISI’s Bioenergy services and publications include the Wood Biomass Market Report, a monthly market and pricing publication, as well as the 5-year North American Bioenergy Forecast, first published in 2008 and the 2011 special market analysis study, the European Biomass Review.
-In addition, RISI’s bioenergy team, has compiled the most thorough database of North American and European wood biomass projects, and has been contracted to perform special consulting projects spanning the entire supply chain, for numerous global industry and government agencies.
+Fastmarkets RISI’s team of economists and editors have over 25 years of experience serving wood fiber consuming industries in North America and internationally with market analysis, economic forecasts and pricing information.
+Fastmarkets RISI’s Bioenergy services and publications include the Wood Biomass Market Report, a monthly market and pricing publication, as well as the 5-year North American Bioenergy Forecast, first published in 2008 and the 2011 special market analysis study, the European Biomass Review.
+In addition, Fastmarkets RISI’s bioenergy team, has compiled the most thorough database of North American and European wood biomass projects, and has been contracted to perform special consulting projects spanning the entire supply chain, for numerous global industry and government agencies.